gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 Some iframes are visible and obvious, used for social media components, payment portals, and embedded videos.

-Others are totally invisible, created by third-party scripts for a variety of purposes.
+Others are totally invisible, created by third-party scripts for different purposes.

 Iframes are incredibly complicated, but for all that complexity, they appear as just another HTML tag.
-Here is an example of one:
+Here's an example of one:

 ```html
 <iframe id="gregros" src="https://gregros.dev/iframe"></iframe>